When to start worrying about your bones and osteoporosis

 Anti-inflammatory foods

 So making sure we include foods with anti-inflammatory properties day to day can be beneficial.
-Omega-3 which is also found in oily fish, is a great anti-inflammatory as are fruits and vegetables.
-Try to make sure you have at least one serving of oily fish a week and eat at least five portions of fruits and vegetables each day.
+Omega-3 which is also found in oily fish, is a great anti-inflammatory, as are fruits and vegetables.
+Try to make sure you have at least one serving - around 140 grams - of oily fish a week and eat at least five portions of fruits and vegetables each day.

 Reduce unfriendly bone foods

-Scientists are becoming more aware of a relationship between the increasing prevalence of the 'western diet' and worsening bone health.
+Scientists are becoming more aware of a relationship between the increasing prevalence of the so-called western diet, and worsening bone health.

-It is thought that the high levels of saturated fat, processed meat and sugar in this diet cause acidity in the body which then triggers the body to rebalance by releasing elements from bone into the blood.
+It is thought that the high levels of saturated fat, processed meat and sugar in this diet cause acidity in the body.
+This then triggers the body to re-balance by releasing elements from bone into the blood.

-The high levels of salt in our typical diet are also bad news for bone.
-One study suggested that unhealthy eating could lead to almost half our skeletal mass of calcium to be lost in urine over time, mainly because of the amount of salt in the processed foods that are being frequently eaten.
+The high levels of salt in our typical diet is also bad news for your bones.
+Research suggests that unhealthy eating could lead to almost half our skeletal mass of calcium to be lost in our pee over time - mainly because of the amount of salt in the processed foods that are being frequently eaten.

 So, although convenient, try to limit the amount of processed foods you consume and always check the labels of products for salt, sugar and saturated fat.
-And get into the habit of tasting food before you add salt to meals to try to reduce intake.
+Get into the habit of tasting food before you add salt to meals to try to reduce your intake.

 Keep within a healthy weight range

 Being overweight can push your body into an inflamed state.
-This in turn can disturb the body's ability to strengthen bone and over a long period of time can reduce bone density.
+This in turn can disturb its ability to strengthen bone and, over a long period of time, can reduce bone density.

-Smoking can have an incredibly negative effect on bone health.
-This is because smoking not only reduces the body's ability to absorb calcium but also its ability to make bone with the calcium it does manage to absorb.
+Smoking can have an negative effect on bone health.
+This is because smoking not only reduces your body's ability to absorb calcium, but also its ability to make bone with the calcium it does manage to absorb.

-The good news is that as soon as smoking is stopped, the body can quickly get back to full efficiency, so it is possible to recoup bone density.
+The good news is that as soon as smoking is stopped, your body can quickly get back to full efficiency, so it is possible to recoup bone density.

 Although you are not able to create more bone, you can do a lot to maintain what you have.